WDI-SEA/css-airbnb/readme.md

 ## Bonus

-* Revisit this on friday using Grid and Flexbox to refactor it!
+* After we study CSS Flexbox and refactor it!

 ---